Arduino-IRremote/Arduino-IRremote/README.md

 On a long press, the **SamsungLG protocol** does not repeat its frame, it sends a special short repeat frame.

 ## Unknown protocol
+Use the **ReceiveDemo example** to print out all informations about your IR protocol.<br/>
+The **ReceiveDump example** gives you more information but has bad repeat detection.

 If your protocol seems not to be supported by this library, you may try the [IRMP library](https://github.com/IRMP-org/IRMP).

 <br/>